somaSystems/hyperThelia/README.md

 ## 6. License and Authors

 **License**
-MIT License or project-specific terms (to be specified)
+MIT License and project specifc licences (see Licence docs at top)

 **Authors**
 Developed by **Lucas Dent** and **Mallica Pandya**